Johnny Got His Gun: Characters

-Bill Harper warns Joe that Diane has cheated on him with Glen Hogan.
-Joe, who doesn't believe the news, hits Bill.
-Joe later finds out Bill was truthful and decides that he wants to renew their friendship.
-However, he finds Bill and Diane making out at her home and is hurt by both.
-The end of chapter 4 references how Bill was killed at Belleau Wood.
+Bill Harper warns Joe that Diane is in an unfaithful relationship with Hogan as she also has a relationship with Joe, to which Joe hits Bill.
+Joe later finds out that Bill was truthful and decides that he wants to renew their friendship.
+However, he finds Bill and Diane at her home and is hurt by both.
+The end of chapter four references how Bill was killed at Belleau Wood.